 When a dispute arising from the contract or the work cannot be resolved by the parties, it can be referred to the board for a decision or recommendation.
 The board convenes a hearing at which each party explains its position and answers questions.
 In arriving at a decision or recommendation, the board considers the relevant contract documents, correspondence, other documentation and the particular circumstances of the dispute.

-The Dispute Resolution Board Foundation has played a major role in promoting dispute boards in Brazil and in Latin America, and they are gradually becoming more popular in the region.
+The Dispute Resolution Board Foundation has had a major role in promoting dispute boards in Brazil and in Latin America, and they are gradually becoming more popular in the region.
 The use of dispute boards is increasing in Brazil and has become a real choice for investors and participants to resolve disputes before, and hopefully instead of, arbitration.
-The basis for their success in Brazil is that they help to preserve relationships and keep construction claims and delays to a minimum.
+The basis for their success is that they help to preserve relationships and keep construction claims and delays to a minimum.
 Some recent developments are as follows:

 - The city of São Paulo enacted Law No. 16.873/2018, regulating the use of dispute boards in its administrative contracts.

-- There are two proposals dealing with the implementation of dispute boards nationwide: proposal No. 206/2018 authored by Mr Antonio Anastasia, which has been presented to the Federal Senate; and proposal No. 9,883/2018 authored by Mr Pedro Paulo, which has been presented to the Federal House of Representatives.
+- There are two proposals dealing with the implementation of dispute boards nationwide: Proposal No. 206/2018 authored by Mr Antonio Anastasia, which has been presented to the Federal Senate; and Proposal No. 9,883/2018 authored by Mr Pedro Paulo, which has been presented to the Federal House of Representatives.

 Extrajudicial mediation involving individuals and private entities has been already used in some cases, since it does not require a specific law regulating the matter.
-But it is expected that the new legal framework will boost the adoption of mediation and provide comfort to parties that are not familiar with this method of conflict resolution.
+However, it is expected that the new legal framework will boost the adoption of mediation and provide comfort to parties that are not familiar with this method of conflict resolution.

 The Brazilian Mediation Law establishes that parties to an agreement may provide for a mandatory mediation meeting if a dispute arises.
-Like an arbitration clause, this mediation clause will have a binding effect.
+As with an arbitration clause, this mediation clause will have a binding effect.
 According to certain studies, the binding effect of the mediation clause contributes significantly to the development of the mediation proceeding and to the resolution of conflicts without arbitration or judicial proceedings.